 Noncompliance with anti-corruption, anti-bribery, or anti-money laundering laws could subject us to whistleblower complaints, investigations, sanctions, settlements, prosecution, other enforcement actions, disgorgement of profits, significant fines, damages, other civil and criminal penalties or injunctions, suspension and/or debarment from contracting with certain persons, the loss of export privileges, reputational harm, adverse media coverage, and other collateral consequences.
-If any subpoenas or investigations are launched, or governmental or other sanctions are imposed, or if we do not prevail in any possible civil or criminal litigation, our business, results of operations, and financial condition could be materially significant diversion of management's attention and resources and significant defense costs and other professional fees.
-Enforcement actions could further harm our business, results of operations, and financial condition.
+If any subpoenas or investigations are launched, or governmental or other sanctions are imposed, or if we do not prevail in any possible civil or criminal litigation, our business, results of operations, and financial condition could be materially harmed.
+Responding to any action will likely result in a materially significant diversion of management's attention and resources and significant defense costs and other professional fees.
+Enforcement actions and sanctions could further harm our business, results of operations, and financial condition.